GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 Following are the known issues with Cloud DLP, along with ways you can avoid or recover from them.

-1. BigQuery Scanning: Issues common to inspection & de-identification operations in BigQuery

-    Duplicate Rows: When writing data to a BigQuery table, Cloud DLP might write duplicate rows.
+1. Duplicate Rows: When writing data to a BigQuery table, Cloud DLP might write duplicate rows.

-    Solution: The project uses Streaming Inserts API of BigQuery which by default enables best-effort deduplication mechanism but it should not be relied upon as a mechanism to guarantee the absence of duplicates in your data.
+    > The project uses Streaming Inserts API of BigQuery which by default enables best-effort deduplication mechanism but it should not be relied upon as a mechanism to guarantee the absence of duplicates in your data.
     For solution, checkout [high number of duplicates in Dataflow pipeline streaming inserts to BigQuery](https://cloud.google.com/knowledge/kb/high-number-of-duplicates-in-dataflow-pipeline-streaming-inserts-to-bigquery-000004276?authuser=0).

 2. Error in DLP API : "Too many findings in request"

-   DLP has a max findings per request [limit](https://cloud.google.com/dlp/limits#content-redaction-limits) of 3000.
+   > DLP has a max findings per request [limit](https://cloud.google.com/dlp/limits#content-redaction-limits) of 3000.
    Run pipeline again with smaller batch size.

 3. DLP API request quota exhausted

-   This can happen if the dataflow pipeline is being run with a small batch size.
+   > This can happen if the dataflow pipeline is being run with a small batch size.
 Rerun the pipeline with a larger value of batch size.
    If batch size cannot be increased or issue persists despite saturating the batch size:
+   >

-    * Increase the value of parameter dlpApiRetryCount
+   >  * Increase the value of parameter dlpApiRetryCount
+   >

-    * The dlp-dataflow-deidentification repo offers a parameter numShardsPerDLPRequestBatching.
+   >  * The dlp-dataflow-deidentification repo offers a parameter numShardsPerDLPRequestBatching.
 Reducing this below the default (100) will reduce the number of parallel requests sent to DLP.
+   >

-    * Review if there are other pipelines/clients generating DLP API requests.
+   >  * Review if there are other pipelines/clients generating DLP API requests.
 Submit a request to increase the quota.
+   >

-    * Submit a request to increase the quota.
+   >  * Submit a request to increase the quota.

-## Advanced topics

-## Disclaimer

 ## Dataflow DAG